-Soliton-like solutions emerge in various field theory models, such as quantum chromodynamics, extensions of the standard model of particle physics, condensed matter, and high-energy physics of the early universe \cite{Tong, DauxoisPeyrard, Shnir}.
-In the context of cosmology, the study of one-dimensional topological solitons, known as cosmic strings, holds significant interest due to their properties and their potential presence in different scenarios during the early stages of the universe \cite{VilenkinShellard, HindmarshKibble, JeannerotRocherSakellariadou, CopelandKibble}.
+Soliton-like solutions emerge in various field theory models, including quantum chromodynamics, extensions of the Standard Model of particle physics, condensed matter systems, and the high-energy physics of the early universe~\cite{Tong, DauxoisPeyrard, Shnir}.
+In the context of cosmology, the study of one-dimensional topological solitons, known as cosmic strings, is of particular interest due to their unique properties and potential presence in various early-universe scenarios~\cite{VilenkinShellard, HindmarshKibble, JeannerotRocherSakellariadou, CopelandKibble}.

 Understanding the dynamics of these non-linear objects is a difficult task.
 Hence, lattice field theory simulations are commonly employed as a computational tool.
 However, simulating cosmic strings evolving in the expanding universe presents particular difficulties, as the simulations must simultaneously capture the details of a tiny string core and the vast area of the Hubble volume.
-Numerous numerical approaches in field theory try to obtain realistic results in simulations that encompass such contrasting scales \cite{VincentAntunesHindmarsh, MooreShellardMartins, HindmarshLizarragaUrrestillaDaverioKunz, CorreiaMartins, CorreiaMartins3, DrewShellard}, mostly relying on the simplest models\footnote{We would like to point out that the realistic picture of possible phase transitions in the early universe might be much more complicated.
-In particular, one can anticipate the presence of superconductivity \cite{DavisPeter, AbeHamadaYoshioka} and Y-junctions \cite{CopelandMyersPolchinski, YamadaYonekura2}, which play a significant role in the evolution of cosmic strings \cite{RybakAvgoustidisMartins, Rybak, CorreiaMartins2, RybakMartinsPeterShellard} and corresponding observational signals \cite{SousaAvelino, RybakAvgoustidisMartins2, AuclairPeterRingevalSteer, AuclairBlasiBrdarSchmitz, RybakSousa}.} that correspond to global and local U(1) symmetry breaking.
+Numerous numerical approaches in field theory try to obtain realistic results in simulations that encompass such contrasting scales \cite{VincentAntunesHindmarsh, MooreShellardMartins, HindmarshLizarragaUrrestillaDaverioKunz, CorreiaMartins, CorreiaMartins3, DrewShellard}, mostly relying on the simplest models that correspond to global and local U(1) symmetry breaking.

 An alternative simulation method approximates cosmic strings as infinitely thin and describes them using a Nambu-Goto action \cite{VanchurinOlumVilenkin, MartinsShellard, RingevalSakellariadouBouchet, Blanco-PilladoOlumShlaer}.
 This approach enables more detailed simulations on a larger scale.
-Nevertheless, the reliability of this approximation remains uncertain as it neglects back-reaction and radiation inherent in the original field theory model.
-A recent numerical study comparing Nambu-Goto and Abelian-Higgs strings suggests that the discrepancy clearly arises in regions of strings with high curvature \cite{B-PJ-ALL-EOUU}.
+Nevertheless, the reliability of this approximation remains uncertain as it neglects back-reaction and radiation inherent in the original field theory model \cite{B-PJ-ALL-EOUU}.